EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 # biganimal_region (Resource)
 The region resource is used to manage regions for a given cloud provider.
 See [Activating regions](https://www.enterprisedb.com/docs/biganimal/latest/getting_started/activating_regions/) for more details.

-!> Creation of region resources is not supported for now.

 ## Example Usage
 ```terraform
 terraform {